MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: MUltiplexed Survey Telescope

 \subsection{A 6.5-m Telescope for Spectroscopic Surveys}

-Driven by the demanding scientific requirements of next-generation surveys for cosmology, a Stage-V spectroscopic telescope requires excellent optical quality over a large Field-of-View (FoV) on a telescope with a diameter greater than 6\,m.
-The optical design of MUST is driven by solving these technical challenges.
+Driven by the demanding scientific requirements of next-generation cosmological surveys, a Stage-V spectroscopic telescope requires excellent optical quality over a large Field of View (FoV) on a telescope with a diameter greater than 6\,m.
+The optical design of MUST is driven by the need to address these technical challenges.
 Currently, MUST adopts a compact Ritchey-Chretien (R-C) design with a multi-element Wide Field Corrector (WFC).
 The hyperboloid primary and secondary mirrors of MUST are 6.5\,m and 2.4\,m in diameter.
-The primary mirror has a 2\,m diameter central hole to facilitate the installation of a five-lens WFC that ensures excellent imaging quality of MUST.
+The primary mirror has a 2\, m-diameter central hole to facilitate installation of a five-lens WFC, ensuring excellent imaging quality for MUST.
 The largest lens for the WFC of MUST is 1.6\,m in diameter, even slightly larger than the largest lens of the camera of LSST \cite{LSST}.
 MUST published the conceptual optical design in 2023 \cite{Zhang23}.
-Since then, the collaboration has made a series of modifications, primarily to the configuration of the WFC, to improve the engineering feasibility of the telescope and reduce the risk during the manufacture and assembly of critical sub-systems (Zhang et al. in prep.).
+Since then, the collaboration has implemented a series of modifications, primarily to the WFC configuration, to improve the engineering feasibility of the telescope and reduce risk during the manufacture and assembly of critical subsystems (Zhang et al., in preparation).
 Under the updated design, MUST imaging quality over the entire 2.8$^{\circ}$ diameter FoV is excellent: up to a 50$^{\circ}$ zenith angle and within the wavelength range of 0.365 to 1.0\,$\mu$m, the 80\% Encircled Energy (EE80) size of the image spot is $<0.6$\,arcsec.
-At the Cassegrain focus, which hosts the modular focal plane system of MUST, the optical system has a focal ratio of F/3.7.
+At the Cassegrain focus, which hosts MUST's modular focal plane system, the optical system has a focal ratio of F/3.7.